TCS Q4 FY24 results: Experts expect revenue growth to be in low single digits

 - Also read:Q4 earnings: TCS, Infosys, Wipro brace for muted show amid weak global macros, tight spends

-Apart from the key numbers, trends on deal winds, attrition and management commentary on near-term demand will be under focus.
+Apart from the key numbers, trends on deal wins, attrition and management commentary on near-term demand will be under focus.

 Brokerage firm Motilal Oswal Financial Services expects TCS’ deal pipeline to remain resilient in the UK regions, but the US and Europe may continue to stay weak.